 (Re)collecting: SEAP 70th at the Museum

 Beginning with his hire in 1957 Giok Po Oey (1922-2010) worked tirelessly to build a world-class library collection of publications from and about Southeast Asia.
 His efforts, in collaboration with Cornell faculty, students and others interested in the region, resulted in what is widely recognized as the leading collection of its kind in the world.
 The foundation built during those formative years has created a legacy that has lasted far beyond Giok Po’s tenure as Curator when he retired in 1985, and now beyond his lifetime.
-This exhibit will follow the growth of the collection during the early years as Giok Po worked closely with the founders of Cornell’s Southeast Asia Program to build up this magnificent treasure known around the world as the John M. Echols Collection on Southeast Asia.
+This exhibit followed the growth of the collection during the early years as Giok Po worked closely with the founders of Cornell’s Southeast Asia Program to build up this magnificent treasure known around the world as the John M. Echols Collection on Southeast Asia.